osm-search/nominatim-org-site/_posts/2023-04-03-reverse-performance.md

 queries need very little IO and are extremely fast.
 That makes the slower Python code stand out.
 A more realistic scenario is that search and reverse queries are mixed.
-The tow types of queries need different kinds of indexes and therefore tend to get into each others way.
+The two types of queries need different kinds of indexes and therefore tend to get into each others way.
 Thus, reverse queries spend a lot more time waiting for IO.
 On our production servers, the average execution time of a reverse query is